5 nights starting from

 Rennes-le- Chateau, setting for Dan Brown’s “Da Vinci Code” and Kate Mosse’s “Sepulchre”

-Day 1: Fly from London Gatwick to Toulouse and transfer to Carcassonne by coach.
+Day 1: Fly from London Heathrow to Toulouse and transfer to Carcassonne by coach.

 Welcome drink, lecture, ‘Cathars and Crusaders’ and dinner with wine at the hotel brasserie.